 While BlueHost control panel borrows most of its features from cPanel, it is remarkably more intuitive and easier to use.
 It provides a unified login criterion which simply allows clients to access all BlueHost accounts using a single username and password.
 The dashboard has also hotlinks and technical support resources on every item to facilitate adequate help when needed.
 You can also renew, register, transfer, and host domains easily irrespective of the number at hand up for the task.

 BlueHost has three major support staff teams namely Sales, Technical Support, and Account Management.
 They issue supportive help via live chats, FAQ pages, articles, and how to guides.
 The help pages and staff are up 24/7 and serve assistance content in a number of languages for easy communication.
-For specific issues, consider using the which obligates BlueHost to allocate an expert in the field to answer to you.
+For specific issues, consider using the ticket system which obligates BlueHost to allocate an expert in the field to answer to you.
 Interestingly, the team also consists of in-house WordPress gurus who are ready to resolve inquiries related to the platform.

 A subject you need clarifications on can be sought by typing in its keyword and then reading through the list of instructions, answers, and guides the support database gives.
 If everything else fails, phone calls can be made to interact directly with customer service on a one-to-one conversation.